-All ARC coach-facilitated accountability groups and hours are currently being offered via Zoom.
+ARC coach-facilitated accountability groups and hours are offered in person in the ARC at 1414 Mass Ave or virtually via Zoom.

 Enrolled Harvard College students are eligible to register for Accountability Hours, and enrolled degree candidates in the Graduate School of Arts and Sciences and Harvard Kennedy School, are eligible to register for Accountability Groups.
 For graduate students interested in learning about additional options for accountability groups, please check out the Accountability Groups for Grad Students webpage.

 To register for an accountability group or an accountability hour, log into the ARC Scheduler with your HarvardKey.

 If you are having difficulty accessing the ARC Scheduler or require any accommodations to participate in our programs, please email the Academic Resource Center.